 Liz earned her undergraduate degree in Political Science from Stanford University.
 She was awarded the Stanford Award of Excellence and was a Boothe Prize Nominee, which recognized and rewarded outstanding expository and argumentative writing by first-year students in the Introduction to the Humanities Program and Program in Writing and Rhetoric courses.
 In addition, Liz was the Mini-Reunions Student Coordinator for the Stanford University Alumni Association and a Resident Writing Tutor at the Stanford University Hume Writing Center.

-In her free time, Liz stays active with her husband and their three boys.
+In her free time, Liz stays active with her husband and children.

 - Obtained dismissal on grounds of lack of jurisdiction for transportation client facing breach of contract claim.

 - Successfully represented corporate client in obtaining negotiated permanent injunction protecting client’s confidential and proprietary business information.

 - Represented State of Arizona in criminal appellate matters in both state and federal courts.

 - Assisted clients in removal hearing and proceedings related to Special Immigrant Juvenile petitions under supervision of Immigration Clinic Professor.

 - Best Lawyers: Ones to Watch, Appellate Practice, Commercial Litigation, Litigation-Antitrust, Mass Tort Litigation/Class Actions – Defendants, 2024